By Brigitte Shipman | Jan 7, 2021. | Autism, Parenting Uncertainty, Hope, Opportunity

 Uncertain is a great word that describes the autism journey and the year of 2020.
 Can we find opportunities?
 Yes.

-I know that we can because I have found them in both a pandemic and living life as an autism mom.
+I know that we can because I have found them in both a pandemic and living life as a autism of an autistic child.
 Personally, this past year I was hosting health and wellness retreats, life coaching in person, and seeing great momentum towards success as a life coach.

 Then in March, I was faced with the reality that in-person coaching, teaching fitness classes, hosting retreats were all canceled.
 Just like that, it was no longer an option to continue the work I had begun and loved.

-The opportunity was hard to find at first, but then it came and all I can do now is feel great gratitude that I am a fulltime autism mom life coach.
+The opportunity was hard to find at first, but then it came and all I can do now is feel great gratitude that I am a fulltime coach for moms of autistic children.

 I was working towards this work when Joseph and I began our podcast Mother’s Guide Through Autism in 2019.
 After we recorded our first episode, I felt like I was home.